 The room key feature can be activated on the Royal Caribbean International app on your smartphone, which can be downloaded before your cruise.
 Once onboard you can also use it to check the daily schedule and book activities such as the North Star and ifly.
 You need to open the app before swiping it across the door sensor to unlock it.
 It’s another way that Royal Caribbean is introducing technology on its ships but for me, the cruise card was still the most convenient way to open the stateroom.

-We only had room service once during our cruise but it was one of the best meals we had.
+We only had room service once during our cruise but it was excellent quality.
 There is no charge per item but a $7.99 charge for delivery (again, I don’t recall a charge like this with Princess Cruises).
 This means that as long as you order everything together you only have to pay one fee.